-The Medical Library Association (MLA) has establishing the MLA Librarians without Borders® / Elsevier Foundation/ Research4Life Grants for 2016 to 2018.
-Funded by the Elsevier Foundation, up to five awards, per year, will support HINARI/R4L training activities that promote the use of the programs’ scientific research resources in emerging/low income countries.
+The Medical Library Association (MLA) has established the MLA Librarians without Borders® / Elsevier Foundation/ Research4Life Grants for 2016 to 2018.
+Funded by the Elsevier Foundation, up to five awards per year will support HINARI/R4L training activities that promote the use of the programs’ scientific research resources in emerging/low income countries.
 The grants benefited users by allowing them to obtain skills to effectively and efficiently use the HINARI/R4L resources and become a training resource for their institutions or country.

 This grant was an expansion of the Elsevier Foundation funded Librarians without Borders®/E-library Training Initiative that conducted HINARI/R4L training activities and developed/updated training material since January 2007.
 The MLA objective was to develop a community of librarians and information professionals that would continue to support HINARI/R4L training and related development of instructional material.

-- Discounted MLA Membership fees are offered to international health information practitioner from HINARI-eligible Group A or Group B countries.
+- Discounted MLA Membership fees are offered to international health information practitioners from HINARI-eligible Group A or Group B countries.